kirlf/aiohttp-login/README.md

 })
 ```

 That's all.
-Look at the [live example][example] and its code in the
+Look at the code in the
 [example][example-repo] folder.
 Full list of available settings you can find in
 [aiohttp_login/cfg.py][cfg] file.